-The OCBR considers written complaints submitted on the competitive neutrality complaints proforma (PDF 118kb).
+The Commissioner considers written complaints submitted on the competitive neutrality complaints proforma (DOCX 24kb).
 Required information includes:

-- a description of the nature of the business affected, including any special features that the OCBR needs to be aware of
+- a description of the nature of the business affected, including any special features that the Commisisoner needs to be aware of;

-- a summary of the complaint and description of the type of unfair advantage
+- a summary of the complaint and description of the type of unfair advantage; and

-- evidence or information that supports the complaint (for example, sales data and pricing information for like products).
+- evidence that supports the complaint (for example, sales data and pricing information for similar products or services).

-Where relevant, other supporting information such as copies of correspondence, references to material, and pictures can be included.
+Where relevant, other supporting information — such as copies of correspondence, references to material, and images — can be included.